wix/Detox/docs/Guide.DebuggingInXcode.md

----
-id: Guide.DebuggingInXcode
-title: Debugging in Xcode During Detox Tests
+# Debugging in Xcode During Detox Tests
----

 > This is mostly useful for investigating weird crashes or when contributing to Detox itself. **This workflow isn't standard.
 Don't use it unless you have a good reason.**